• Menu

 Chemo-induced peripheral neuropathy comes on slowly, and it also improves slowly.
 Symptoms can begin any time after your treatment begins.

+For me, they started after my last of 12 treatments with oxaliplatin.
+They started suddenly but mildly.
+When my chemo series was over, I assumed I was done with side effects.
+But, the neuropathy worsened slowly but surely.
 For the next few months, I was feeling more and more tingling and burning, until it became almost impossible to walk.

+After these few months, the symptoms plateaued and then the sensations began getting better.
+Over the course of a few months, my hands were free of neuropathy.
 Unfortunately, the damage in the feet must have been permanent because the symptoms, while lessened, are still persisting.

 According to research, around 30% of patients who developed CIPN at any time during treatment, will still experience symptoms even six months after the chemo has ended.